pventon/ICAO-ATS-and-OLDI-Message-Parser/README.md

 </p>
 <ul>
 <li>Fully parse the few remaining fields listed above in the 'Current Limitations' section;</li>
-<li>Output the FPR in XML format to simplify the interface for callers of this software;</li>
 <li>Implement the semantic checks on field 10;</li>
 <li>Once all this is done there are numerous consistency checks needed to check between fields (e.g. if field 'x' contains 'y' then field 'z' must contain 'n')</li>
 </ul>